 School staff are uniquely placed to observe changes in children's behaviour and the outward signs of abuse.
 Children may also turn to a trusted adult in school when they are in distress or at risk.
-It is vital that the school has a culture of detection and reporting i.e. both pupils and
+It is vital that Plymouth College ("the School") has a culture of detection and reporting i.e. both pupils and School staff are alert to the signs of abuse and understand the procedures for reporting their concerns.

-The Children Act 2004 and the Independent Schools Standards Regulations place a duty on our school to safeguard and promote the well-being of our pupils.
+The Children Act 2004 and the Independent Schools Standards Regulations place a duty on our school to safeguard and promote the wellbeing of our pupils.
 All teachers and support staff are expected to be competent and safe to work with our young people.
-The school also aligns its practice closely with the Plymouth Safeguarding Children's Board guidance.
+The School also aligns its practice closely with the Plymouth Safeguarding Children's Partnership guidance.